-Supervisors: Dr Anna Scott, Adjunct Professor Paul Butcher (NSW DPI)
+Supervisors: Dr Anna Scott and Dr Paul Butcher (NSW DPI)

 “The influence of ocean climate change and single-use plastics on estuarine ecosystem processes”

 Supervisors: Professor Brendan Kelaher and Associate Professor Kai Schulz

 My research aims to assess whether ocean warming, acidification, single-use plastics, and their interactions, have an impact on estuarine ecosystem processes.
 Particularly, I’m investigating the impacts these have on seagrass decomposition and microphytobenthic activity which are key components of the trophic structure and nutrient cycle in estuaries.
 Evaluating the responses to these factors may assist in the development of future management strategies for maintaining these key processes in estuaries.